tanupoo/cisco-ipsec-health-checker/README.md

 for the IPsec tunnel.
 Then, it tries to send some ping packets to each of them.

+## REQUIREMENT

+- python2.7.  python3 is not tested.
+- [paramiko](http://www.paramiko.org/), a python module for ssh.
+The instruction to install paramiko is [here](http://www.paramiko.org/installing.html).

 ## USAGE

     ipsec-health-check.py [-h] -s SERVER [-u USERNAME] [-p PASSWORD]